Securing Claude Cowork: A Security Practitioner’s Guide

 All Review OTel dashboards for anomalous patterns.
 DE.CM

-All Spot-check scheduled task inventory for unrecognized or scope-creeping tasks.
+All Spot-check scheduled task inventory for unrecognised or scope-creeping tasks.
 DE.CM

-All Review user-reported incidents or suspicious behavior flags.
+All Review user-reported incidents or suspicious behaviour flags.
 RS.CO

 All Review plugin marketplace for updates.
 Diff changes before deploying.
 ID.SC-2